keremceliker/Serverless-WebSite-on-Kubernetes-from-Amazon-AWS-by-Terraform/README.md

   - Install latest version of [Terraform CLI](https://www.terraform.io/downloads.html)
   - Install latest version of [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)
   - Install latest version of Kubernetes [KubeCtl - Kubernetes CLI](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html)
+  - AWS Dynamo DB preperation.
+  - AWS Lambda preparation.

 ### You can do this with same steps on Docker Container if you wish.
 It's a little easier to accomplish on it.
-I'll show you my next DevOps Article project how to do the same process as Docker Container on Amazon AWS Cloud and MS Azure Cloud*
+I'll show you my next DevOps Article project how to do the same process as Docker Container on Amazon AWS Cloud and MS Azure Cloud by Ansible or Puppet.

 1.3) *Instructions:*